 Transfer tax is levied by the municipality, county, or state to the transfer of ownership of the house from the seller to the owner.
 The tax amount is based on the market value of the property.
 The transfer tax is also called deed tax, mortgage registry tax, and stamp tax.

 So, who pays county transfer tax in the District of Columbia, and who pays city transfer tax in the District of Columbia?
 Usually, the seller pays both transfer taxes.
-However, the buyer must pay the transfer tax if the seller does not or if it has been negotiated as a buyer closing cost.
+However, the buyer must pay the transfer tax if the seller does not or if it has been negotiated as a buyer closing cost in California.

 Mortgage underwriters charge an underwriting fee to evaluate and verify loan applications.
 It is a one-time fee Some lenders charge it in place of the originating fee, while others charge it in addition to the same.